marvin1099/Forceaudiodevice/README.md

 - Script Info | L8 | Some info of the Script
 - IMPORTANT | L22 | Important things to know when using thsi script
 - Installation | L33 | The instalation of the script
-- PARRAMETERS | L57 | Parrameters / Arguments to run with the script
+- ARGUMENTS | L57 | Parrameters / Arguments to run with the script
 - OPERATING SYSTEM | L68 | Info about Windows only support (no Mac and Linux support)

 # Script Info | L8